 Key Qualifications: As a prerequisite, the successful candidate must believe in the core values of Tennessee Wildlife Federation and be driven by the mission.
 The candidate will have the following attributes and experience:

 - Minimum of a bachelor’s degree

-- To apply, send a cover letter, resume, and writing sample to: email@example.com.
+- To apply, send a cover letter and resume to firstname.lastname@example.org

 - Candidates who auto-send LinkedIn or other automated replies using existing profiles or forms will not be considered for the position.

 - Phone calls regarding the position will not be accepted.

 Tennessee Wildlife Federation offers a competitive benefits package and is an equal opportunity employer committed to workplace diversity.